LordLKY/SysY-compiler/README.md

     do simple profiling
 ```

+As mentioned before, SysYVM runs on a virtual machine, so it will show output of the program directly without any file output.
+Theoretically, SysYVM can run all the machine or system as long as [Requirement](https://github.com/LordLKY/SysY-compiler?tab=readme-ov-file#requirement) is satisfied (flex instead of win-flex is also okay, but may have some tiny bugs).

 ## Test

 The ./test folder contains some test cases.
 And the details of profiling result on those cases can be found [here](https://github.com/LordLKY/SysY-compiler/blob/main/Doc/profiling_results.xlsx).
 SysYVM can pass all the cases and achieves obvious optmization.